Brick Walkways

 To prevent the migration of our premium limestone base into the native "Gumbo" clay, we install a high-tensile woven geotextile fabric.
 This keeps your foundation pure and prevents the "sinking" effect caused by base-material contamination.

-Winnipeg’s Freeze-Thaw Resilience
+Winnipeg’s Freeze-Thaw Resilience & Design

 Our climate experiences some of the most dramatic temperature swings on the planet.
 Traditional sand-based walkways often fail because sand holds moisture, which expands when frozen, causing "heaving".
+By utilizing a 2.5 cm bedding layer of 6mm down limestone chips, moisture can migrate vertically through the system into the sub-base, preventing the ice-lens formation that typically displaces stone walkways during the Manitoba winter.

-Professional Sidewalk Standard Engineering Diagram Precision Screeding the 6mm Limestone Bedding Layer
+Professional Sidewalk Standard Engineering Diagram Precision Screeding the 6mm Limestone Bedding Layer for a Winnipeg Walkway